cappe987/capmon/README.md

 Alternatively, `CAP_DAC_OVERRIDE`.

 # To-do list
+- Add CMake build system
 - Filter by comm name, cap, pid
 - Check for possible out of range indexing in the code
 - Summary mode - based on pid or comm
 - Return value of cap check?
+- Create first release

 # Issues
 - Killing it with SIGKILL will leave the kprobes active.
 Can be removed with `capmon --disable`.
-- If starting with sudo, it will not properly exit if sudo timeout is reached (i.e. when you need to enter your password again). `Interrupted system call`
+- If starting with sudo, it will not properly exit if sudo timeout is reached (i.e. when you need to enter your password again). `Interrupted system call`.
+  But will still remove the probes.
+Why?

 - To get correct comm names (process names) you can do `sudo sh` and run the commands.
   Otherwise, the desktop manager may take over the name.

-- Note that some functions will call `cap_capable` directly, instead of going through the other functions.
-Add option to view this directly?
+- Note that some kernel functions will call `cap_capable` directly, instead of going through the other functions.
+Or they use some other less-common path.